devfire/conclave/README.md

 ## Overview

 This project allows you to create a swarm of AI agents that can collaborate on tasks.
 The agents communicate in a decentralized manner, with each agent broadcasting messages to the group and responding to messages from others.
 This enables complex, emergent behaviors and decentralized problem-solving.

 Agents can also be configured for voice responses using ElevenLabs integration and support structured debate scenarios.

 ## Features

 - **Decentralized Communication:** Agents communicate via UDP multicast, eliminating the need for a central server.
 - **Pluggable LLM Backends:** Easily switch between different LLM providers, including OpenAI, Anthropic, Google, OpenRouter, and local models.
-- **Voice Integration:** Optional ElevenLabs text-to-speech for voice responses.
+- **Voice Integration:** Optional ElevenLabs text-to-speech (TTS) for voice responses.
+NOTE: Only ElevenLabs is supported for TTS.
 - **Configurable Agents:** Customize each agent's ID, personality (inline or file-based), and LLM model.
 - **Debate System:** Built-in support for structured Public Forum debates with predefined personality files for affirmative, negative, and judge roles.
 - **Resilient Networking:** The system is designed to be resilient to network errors and agent failures with retry logic.